IMCM-OX/interactive-analysis-terra/README.md

 Create a Virtual Machine (VM) to start your interactive analysis.
 Follow [these](https://support.terra.bio/hc/en-us/articles/360038125912-Your-interactive-analysis-VM-Cloud-Environment#h_01EWE22VY089T7SVA9J403CD48) instructions to get you there.

-You can select one of the following common cloud environments:-
+You can select one of the following common cloud environments (CE):-

 - [Jupyter:](https://support.terra.bio/hc/en-us/articles/5075814468379-Starting-and-customizing-your-Jupyter-app) For analysis in Python programming language.
 - [Rstudio:](https://support.terra.bio/hc/en-us/articles/5075722115227) For analysis in R statistical software.